 Types of Debt

-Understanding Common Consumer Debts
+Understanding Common Types of Consumer Debts

 If you’re having trouble keeping current on your debt payments the Law Offices of Marshall D Schultz can help you create smart, individually designed, debt repayment options.
 Our lawyers have over 50 years of experience in this practice so even if filing for bankruptcy isn’t your plan, we can help you resolve your financial concerns.

 A secured debt has a form of collateral attached to it.
 The most common forms of secured debt are car loans and mortgages.
 What this means is, if you stop paying your creditor for your car loan or mortgage they could take your car or house away as collateral for the loan.
 With a secured debt, there is always something you risk losing if you fail to stay current on your loan repayment.

 Unsecured debts do not have any form of collateral.
 The most common unsecured debt that consumers have is credit card debt.
 With unsecured debts, there is no property at risk when you default on your debt.
 This is why credit card companies will forward your debt to collectors in order to get their money back.
 Most unsecured debt tends to have higher interest rates due to the lack of secured collateral.

 This type of loan is typically a student loan or a mortgage loan.
 Usually, you are able to deduct any interest paid on your student or mortgage loan on your taxes.